 - The committee will make recommendations to the support staff present at the time of the review and actions will be captured in meeting minutes.
-It will determine that: - a. the approach proposed does not actually constitute a restriction; or - b. more information is required; or - c. the restriction is not condoned, in which case the board must be promptly advised; or - d. the restriction is approved and will be subject to a specified schedule of reviews.

-- This decision and any accompanying recommendations are returned to the person's support team and are entered into the individual's personal record.
-The need for, and timing of, follow up reviews will also be determined at this time.
+It will determine that: - a. the approach proposed does not actually constitute a restriction; or - b. more information is required; or - c. the restriction is not condoned, in which case the board must be promptly advised; or - d. the restriction is approved and will be subject to a specified schedule of reviews. - This decision and any accompanying recommendations are returned to the person's support team and are entered into the individual's Behaviour Support Plan Evaluation (form B-28f).
+The need for, and timing of, follow-up reviews will also be determined at this time.
 While they remain in place, all restrictions must be reviewed at least annually. - In the case of (c), the restriction is not condoned, further deliberations will take place involving the board and the CEO, and the person and his support team will be informed in due course. - A supported person who wishes to dispute the committee's decision may do so utilizing the agency's grievance procedure see Policy B-22 Resolution of Concerns and Complaints.
 Advocacy assistance can be obtained by application to the Adult Community Support Services program operated by Durham Region. - Otherwise, the decision of the committee will be final and can only be overturned by the CEO if he/she determines that the decision exposes the agency to financial or legal liabilities that cannot be justified.

-Approved by: Date:
+Approved by: Glenn Taylor Date: October 28, 2024

-CEC)

-CLC ,